 The deductible generally ranges from 200 to 500 francs.
 It is deducted from the cost of the damage and must be paid by the policyholder.

 The sum insured is calculated based on the approximate value of your household goods.

-Check your sum insured regularly, in particular after the following events: buying new furniture, moving in with someone, moving out of the parental home (adult children).
+Check your sum insured regularly, in particular after the following events: moving into a new home, buying new furniture, moving in with someone, moving out of the parental home.

 Does taking out contents insurance automatically cover me against theft?

 In contents insurance, a distinction is made between the following types of theft cover:

 - Burglary: contents insurance includes all thefts from a room, apartment or house due to a break-in.
 In theory, it can also include thefts involving only a container being forced open.

 - Robbery: this includes thefts made under threat or through use of violence.
 It also applies abroad.